Akankshya Abismruta reviews Riva Razdan’s The Naani Diaries and calls it a satisfying read.

 Naani Diaries: Reading Beyond My Prejudices

-I was sure that I won’t be reading it anytime soon simply because the blurb stated “Sometimes millennials need an old-fashioned romance..”
-I understand this need for old-fashion love in times of situation-ships —where there’s no certainty of where one is or where the relationship is headed.
+I was sure that I wouldn’t be reading it anytime soon simply because the blurb stated “Sometimes millennials need an old-fashioned romance..”
+I understand this need for old-fashioned love in times of situation-ships —where there’s no certainty of where one is or where the relationship is headed.
 I am just not an advocate of going back in time without considering every aspect of society.
 Old-fashioned love story?
 Doesn’t it also involve willingly giving in to gender roles that we are advocating against now?
 Nah, not my thing.

 Yet, the title and the cover kept tugging at me.
 If it’s a story about a millennial, then why does the title say, ‘The Naani Diaries’?
 Colour me intrigued.
-I began reading it despite my skepticism and prejudice.
+I began reading it despite my scepticism and prejudice.

 Women Empowering Women!

 Irrespective of Radhika’s very handsome and eligible suitors, the floor is occupied by the women in the book.
-Radhika is privileged with the legacy of having an agency to choose, raised by a mother who reiterated that independence is everything to a woman if she wants to build a life for herself.
-Moreover, Gayatri Anand begins her own beauty salon where she makes women not only feel better with blowouts but also by making their stories seen and heard.
+Radhika is privileged with the legacy of having an agency to choose, raised by a mother who reiterated how independence is everything to a woman if she wants to build a life for herself.
+Moreover, Gayatri Anand began her own beauty salon where she makes women not only feel better with blowouts but also by making their stories seen and heard.

 Contrary to this, we have a South Delhi elite family as Radhika’s to-be in-laws.
 Dolly, her to-be mother-in-law represents all things that maintain her social status, from ugly diamonds to a Mughal-themed wedding ceremony where her son will be the crowned prince.
 Radhika bends to every whim of Dolly irrespective of the discomfort she feels at her presence, at her emphasis on ugly diamonds being more respectable than a financially independent woman.

 Riva Razdan builds a complete picture of elite society, the corporate world for women in India, as well as the contrast in the perception of Mumbai and Delhi.
-I could have lived without the names of many-many brands and BMWs but okay, if the story so demands.
+I could have lived without the names of many-many brands and BMWs. but okay, if the story so demands.

-Naani Diaries: Men Do Not Steal The Spotlight
+Men Do Not Steal The Spotlight

 Plenty of Reflection and Discomfort!

 Radhika and Mangala have a dicey relationship, as do Mangala and Gayatri.
 All this is based on Radhika and Mangala’s perception of Gayatri’s marriage.
-Mangala has seen the marriage as she was growing up, and Radhika read about the initial encounter of Gayatri with Jairaj Anand in Gayatri’s diary — giving the novel its title The Naani Diaries.
+Mangala saw the marriage as she was growing up, and Radhika read about the initial encounter of Gayatri with Jairaj Anand in Gayatri’s diary — giving the novel its title The Naani Diaries.

 Conclusion

-The Naani Diaries surprised me considering I was so away from the contemporary popular fiction of India, especially love stories.
+The Naani Diaries surprised me considering I was so far away from the contemporary popular fiction of India, especially love stories.
 I am glad that despite certain predictability, it still managed to deviate from the end that looked promising in the beginning.
 There’s a certain satisfaction, a knowing one, in the end.

 Have you read this contemporary popular fiction?
 What are favourite modern romance reads?
 Drop a comment below and let us know!